Common mistakes when engaging a penetration testing consultant

 Like it or not, as organisations rely more and more on networks, automation of business processes, and management of client data, they become more vulnerable to attack.
 And despite all the clichés about business continuity, the threat is real and evolving, with a third of businesses reporting a cyber-attack in the last 12 months.

-However, not all penetration tests are the same.
+However, not all security testing services are the same.

 We’ve all purchased a product that isn’t quite up to scratch and normally it’s a matter of returning it for a refund.
 But in the case of a penetration test, if you don’t know that what you’ve bought isn’t doing what it’s supposed to, it can have disastrous consequences – malicious parties gaining access to your network and wreaking havoc on your bottom line and reputation.